markishou/CPSC210-CarInventoryManager/README.md

 - The Vehicle class, and the constructor now have a robust design.
 This is because I created an exception for the previous requires clause of the constructor that specified odometer cannot be negative.
 I also wrote tests for the exception to ensure that it was working properly.

+## Phase 4: Task 3
+- create a superclass for myListings and allListings so that there is less duplicated code.
+This is because, currently, the Vehicles class holds two lists of vehicles which have methods with the same functionality which can be refactored to a super class and then have myListings and allListings extend it.
+- Can also refactor methods like searchListings() in vehicles for readability.
+For instance, I can make a new method in place for the if statements conditional as it is quite difficult to read.